manic-software/pylto/README.md

 # pylto
 pylto is a python script which generates a pdf of LTO tape labels for printing onto Avery label sheet 6577

+A free on-line generator which uses pylto as the back-end is available at [MaNic Software](http://www.manicsoftware.co.uk/pylto).

 It's a simple program, but it's saved me a bunch of money on professionally generated tape labels; so I thought others might find it useful.

 It depends on reportlib for the pdf generation.